 WHO SHOULD USE IT: It is ideal for anyone with dry or dehydrated skin.
 Polyglutamic acid is safe for all skin types, however, if you have sensitive skin it is always best to patch test a new product.

-WHEN YOU CAN USE IT: Polyglutamic acid can be morning and night.
+WHEN YOU CAN USE IT: Polyglutamic acid can be used morning and night.

 WORKS WELL WITH: It plays nicely with other skincare ingredients, especially hyaluronic acid and vitamin C.